University of Arkansas at Little Rock

 2. Policies for Promotion and Tenure

 The probationary period for tenure-track faculty may not extend beyond seven years, unless the faculty member receives approval for suspending the probationary period.
 During the first six years of the probationary period, a tenure-track faculty member may request his or her probationary period be suspended in accordance with the current version of the Family and Medical Leave Act.
 An initial appointment of one-half year (academic or fiscal) or less will not be included in the probationary period.
-If more than one-half of any year is spent in leave of absence without pay status, that year shall not apply toward the probationary period (Board Policy 405.1, IV.A.4).
-Typically, an early tenure review occurs when the faculty member has been in a tenure-track position before being hired by UALR; the terms for an early tenure-review should be written into the faculty member’s letter of appointment.
+If more than one-half of any year is spent on leave of absence without pay status, that year shall not apply toward the probationary period (Board Policy 405.1, IV.A.4).
+Typically, an early tenure review occurs when the faculty member has been in a tenure-track position before being hired by UA Little Rock; the terms for an early tenure-review should be written into the faculty member’s letter of appointment.

 The process of tenure review, as delineated in departmental promotion and tenure documents, must be completed before the end of the probationary period, consistent with Board Policy 405.1.

 Promotion to a higher rank requires qualifications or performance of the activities and accomplishments identified by the department significantly above those required at the applicant’s current rank as well as evidence of potential for continued achievement.

 The applicant shall be informed of the outcome at each level of administrative review.

 The rules and standards regarding promotion and tenure decisions shall not discourage faculty members from developing and expressing divergent views.
 Mere expressions of opinions, however strongly expressed, however controversial such opinions may be, shall not constitute cause for denial of promotion and tenure.
 Disagreement is essential for intellectual, academic, and social growth; however, the fair exchange of ideas must involve respectful expression of views and the consideration of multiple points of view.